-just that they abstain from eating meat or drinking alcohol at my support the project, but also many others who just wanted to do a minimum amount of work to stay for free and then spend an increasing amount of time at the beach.
-Because of these experiences, I have stopped accepting volunteers for extended periods of time, and instead only accept volunteers for projects that donít last longer than a few days.
+just that they abstain from eating meat or drinking alcohol at my really support the project, but also many others who just wanted to do a minimum amount of work to stay for free and then spend an increasing amount of time at the beach.
+Because of these experiences, I have become more reluctant to accept volunteers for extended periods of time, and instead mostly just accept volunteers for projects that donít last longer than a few days.
 This has worked out